Facilitate memorisation in digital training with “Chunking”.

 There’s so much information; I won’t be able to memorise it all.”

 Memory plays an essential role in the success of a training solution.
 Although we don’t all have the same memory capacity, many tools exist nowadays to facilitate our acquisition of new skills or know-how via digital training.

-But first of all, to gain a better insight into memory triggers, we need to understand the mechanisms behind memorisation.
+But first of all, to gain greater insight into memory triggers, we need to understand the mechanisms behind memorisation.

 Our memory: how does it work?

-Our brain has developed a finely-tuned memorisation process which stores only the information we need.
+Our brain has developed a finely-tuned memorisation process that stores only the information we need.
 This process consists of three phases:

 - Encoding: the brain translates the information to assist appropriation

 - Storage and consolidation: it stores information in the right place so it can easily find it again